jasonacox/SentryPi/README.md

 ## Temperature Sensor - DS18B20 1-Wire Probe
 ![Temp Graph](/images/example-outsidetemp.png)
 * [sentrypi-w1-temp.py](sentrypi-w1-temp.py) - 1-Wire (w1-gpio) Probe - Report on Temp (JSON output)
 This script reads the value of the DS18B20 1-Wire probe.
 Each probe has a unique identifier and once attached, it will be registered in the `/sys/bus/w1/devices/` directory.
-Look for idenfiers with a "28-" prefix.
+Look for identifiers with a "28-" prefix.
 Update the script with the probe ID you want to use.

 Note: The 1-Wire sensors are designed to be on a signal bus.
 There are actually 3 wires: power, ground and signal.
 You should always extend to the next probe from the last one instead of going back to the RPi (do not use star topology):